Krishna-Prasanth/ShapeAI_Bootcamp_BWD/README.md

 # SHAPEAI Javascript and Reactjs BOOTCAMP
-Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
+Hi, I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>.
 The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
 I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.